MicrosoftLearning/dp-420-cosmos-db-dev/instructions/19-build-memory-store-cs.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 Every operation authenticates with the identity from your `az login` session, which is the recommended approach for new accounts.

-> [!WARNING]
-> Use only the resource group and account this script creates.
+> &#9888; Use only the resource group and account this script creates.
 Vector search is an account capability that can't be turned off once it's enabled, and a container's vector policy can't be changed after creation.
 Never point this exercise at a shared training or production account.

-> [!NOTE]
-> The setup script creates both containers for you.
+> &#128221; The setup script creates both containers for you.
 The Cosmos DB data-plane SDK can't create databases or containers when it authenticates with Microsoft Entra ID.
 Provision these resources through the control plane with the required permissions, as the setup script does.

 1. Set variables for the account name and its endpoint so later commands can use them.